pauliejes/SandboxDocs/docs/tutorials/writing-custom-graphic-type.md

     	}
 ```

 The Engine will call the constructor, initialize the new object type, and return the new object type in the Engine.
-To make get the Engine to create the object type, open an example blank world and open the console.
-Clear the console.
+To make get the Engine to create the object type, create a new world with persisting state changes.
+Then open and clear the console.
 You should see something like the following:

 ![](images/writing-custom-graphic-type/2015-10-09_16-17-04.png)